 The design had concentric circles with the name “Target” prominently displayed.
 The bold italics gave the logo a dynamic and energetic feel, aligning with the brand’s goal of standing out.

-Red was chosen as the primary color because it is eye-catching and associated with energy and excitement, attracting customers.
+Red was chosen as the primary color because it is eye-catching and associated with energy and excitement, which helps attract customers.
 This color choice helped establish the brand’s identity, making the logo memorable and recognizable.

 Did Target change its logo?